1amageek/Bleu/README.md

 - **[Repository Guidelines](docs/internal/REPOSITORY_GUIDELINES.md)** - Project structure, coding standards, and development workflow
 - **[Claude Code Guide](docs/internal/CLAUDE.md)** - AI assistant integration guide

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

 ## 📄 License

 Bleu is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.

-## 🙏 Acknowledgments

-Special thanks to the Swift community and all contributors who have helped shape Bleu 2.

 ---